 - Batman: Arkham Asylum: For the same reasons as A Serious House on Serious Earth.
-The Joker is either the leader of or leads Batman into confrontations with villains such as Harley Quinn, Scarecrow, Bane and Killer Croc.
+The Joker is either the leader of or leads Batman into confrontations with villains such as Harley Quinn, Scarecrow, Bane, Victor Zsasz and Killer Croc.

 - Inverted in Transformers Cybertron, when Starscream decides he's getting the Omega Lock, dammit, and fights his way through eleven Autobots in a row, successfully distracts Optimus Prime, and gets away with the Lock, free and clear.